SUPPORT PEOPLE WITH DISABILITIES

 Preferred Qualifications and Skills:

-- A positive attitude and belief that persons with disabilities have the right and responsibility to define and pursue their life choices through active participation and involvement in the community.
+- A positive attitude and belief that persons with disabilities have the right and responsibility to define and pursue their life choices through active participation and involvement in their home and community.

-- A Disability or Human Services education from a recognized institution is preferred although equivalent education and/or experience may be considered.
+- A Disability or Human Services education from a recognized institution is preferred although relevant education and/or experience may be considered.

 - Demonstrate ability to work effectively in a collaborative, team-orientated work environment.